trbaker/GIStandards/overview.md

 -	Link to the digital archive of the machine-readable standards
 -	A reference to the document, page, and character position where keywords were found.
 The keyword is also presented with a fixed number of words before and after it to provide context.

 Each of five subject areas uses the selected geospatial keywords in multiple states – ranging from approximately two dozen states with geospatial language in science standards to nearly four dozen states with geospatial language in the social studies standards.
-Geospatial keywords were found in both math and English (ELA) although the vast majority can be attributed to the use of the word, “spatial”.
+Geospatial keywords were found in both math and English (ELA) although these can be attributed to the use of the word, “spatial”.

 <a href="plots/fig1.png"><img align="center" border=0 src="plots/fig1.png" width="500"></a>